Anthem PPO HDHP FAQ and Resources

 Not necessarily.

 If you are not yet drawing Social Security and are covered by a group health plan (such as one of IU’s medical plans), you can postpone Medicare enrollment without penalty until you retire.
-When your IU medical coverage ends, you will be eligible for an 8-month Special Enrollment Period (SEP) to enroll in Medicare.
-There is no late enrollment penalty if you sign up for Medicare during your SEP.
-Note that the SEP does not apply if you are enrolled in COBRA.
+When your IU medical coverage ends, and you are age 65 or older, you will be eligible for an 8-month Special Enrollment Period (SEP) to enroll in Medicare.
+There is no late enrollment penalty if you sign up for Medicare during your SEP, as long as you have been continuously covered by your IU medical plan.
+Note that the SEP does not apply if you enroll in COBRA after you leave IU.

 If you are drawing Social Security, then you are automatically enrolled in Medicare Part A and cannot disenroll.